ad-si/TaskLite/docs-source/differences_taskwarrior.md

   however, yield a stable and robust piece of software.

 - **Faster** \
-  [Haskell] plus [SQLite] delivers an excellent performance.
+  [Haskell] plus [SQLite] delivers excellent performance.
-  See section about [performance] for a simple benchmark.
+  Check out the  section about [performance] for a simple benchmark.

 - **More Powerful** \
   As all tasks are stored in an [SQLite] database, so you can use the most daring SQL queries to extract hidden insights.
-  E.g. What is the average completion time for a task created on Monday tagged *sprint7* created by user *john-evil*?
+  E.g. What is the average completion time for a task created on Monday tagged "sprint7" created by user "john-evil"?

   Furthermore, extensive tooling is available for SQLite to supercharge your TaskLite installation.
-  For example [Datasette] for an instant REST APIs, or [DB Browser for SQLite] to view, manipulate, and plot your tasks in a GUI.
+  For example [Datasette] as an instant REST API, or [DB Browser for SQLite] to view, manipulate, and plot your tasks in a GUI.

-  Other 3rd Party Tools to Edit Tables are
+  Other 3rd party tools to edit SQLite databases are:

   - [VisiData] - Interactive CLI multitool for tabular data.
   - [LiteCLI] - CLI SQLite browser with auto-completion and syntax highlighting.